julzaza/wildwitchherbs/_posts/2025-07-04-worldly-witchy-herbs.md

 Don’t let its popularity fool you.

 In medieval times, lavender was stuffed in beds to deter demons and sickness.
-It was burned in sickrooms.
-Carried in sachets to courtrooms.
-Worn as perfume to survive plagues.
+Burned in sickrooms.
+Worn to survive plagues.

-In folk Islam and Mediterranean Jewish households, it was sometimes used to anoint the dead — gentle, yes, but sacred through sorrow.
+In folk Islam and Mediterranean Jewish households, it was used to anoint the dead — gentle, but sacred through sorrow.

 ---